wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/fedora/wazuh_server_packages_fedora.rst

 Adding the Wazuh repository
 ---------------------------

 The first step to setting up Wazuh is to add the Wazuh repository to your server.
-You can download the :ref:`wazuh-manager package <packages>`  directly, or check the :ref:`compatible versions <packages>`.
+You can download the wazuh-manager package directly or check the compatible versions in the :ref:`Packages list <packages>` section.

 To set up the repository, run this command: